Lechufane/monorepo/readme.md

 Migrations
 The initdb.sql file contains the initial database schema for your projects.
 To apply the migrations, just run the docker-compose command and it should run the automatically.

+## Improvements

+    -   I'm currently working in a login and register system for the backend.

 ## License

 This project is licensed under the [License Name] license.
 See the LICENSE file for details.